pulpdood/react-coding-challenge/README.md

     npm start

+## Tests

+To run all tests run:

+    yarn test

+or

+    npm test

 ## Technical and architectural design rationale

 -   I chose to use parcel as the bundler as opposed to Webpack as it is more lightweight and there is less configuration needed
--   I chose yarn as I believe it is better in general, e.g. in one instance in my experience if a sub-dependency of a dependency has a security flaw, we can use resolutions to force the dependency to use a newer version of the sub-dependency
+-   I chose yarn as I believe it is better in general, e.g. in one instance in my experience if a sub-dependency of a dependency has a security flaw, we can use resolutions to force the dependency to use a newer version of the sub-dependency.

-## What I would do differently if I had more time and improvements that could've been made:
+## What I would do differently if I had more time and improvements that could be made:

--   Use TypeScript instead of plain JavaScript for type safety
+-   Use TypeScript instead of plain JavaScript for type safety or maybe PropTypes
 -   Use CSS modules and have single CSS file for each of the components
 -   I would have made smaller commits or branches
 -   Add a Layout.js file which wraps around the content and includes the header and footer and content in the middle